HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Mitigation:

-- Train staff: If your reply is clinical advice, document it in the EHR.
-Don't just reply via SMS and consider it complete.
+• Train staff: If your reply is clinical advice, document it in the EHR.
+Do not just reply via SMS and consider it complete.

-- Use platform's EHR integration to auto-document SMS conversations.
+• Use the platform's EHR integration to auto-document SMS conversations.

 Risk 2: Data Breach from Unencrypted Device